Isams01/spark-plug-b-demo/README.md

   - Used to transmit the hardware model of the device
 - Metric name: ‘Properties/FW’
   - Used to transmit the firmware version of the device

+### NCMD

+the important point to realize is that the metrics exposed in the Primary Application for use in the design of applications are completely determined by what metric information is published in the NBIRTH.
+Each specific EoN node can best determine what data to expose, and how to expose it, and it will automatically appear in the Primary Application metric structure.
+Metrics can even be added dynamically at runtime and with a new NBIRTH.
+These metrics will automatically be added to the Primary Application metric structure

+- NCMD messages should follow up with a new node birth